 - Police may present a witness with photos or a lineup with only one suspect matching the witness description, so only that individual stands out;

 - The police officer conducting the identification procedure may know the suspect and, intentionally or unintentionally, signals this knowledge to the witness;

 - Police may present photos or a lineup one-by-one instead of side-by-side, making it difficult for a witness to make comparisons and distinctions; and

 - Police may not have a method for determining the witness' confidence level in their identification.

 It's precisely concerns over such reliability problems, and their consequences, which created the need for defense counsel in some situations involving witness identifications.

 Are You Concerned About Misidentification?
-Get Free Legal Help Today
+Get a Free Case Review Today

 If you're facing criminal accusations, you may soon be involved in the criminal justice process and could be facing a lineup or police interrogation.
 Don't just rely on the authorities to get it right because mistakes can be made even when the police have the best intentions.
 Make sure that your rights are protected by contacting an experienced criminal defense attorney.
 Do so today and receive an initial review of your case at absolutely no charge to you.